deartc/DanceMusic/README.md

 # DanceMusicProject
-This is a  project named DanceMusic, The Dance Muisc Database holds information about a music directory.
-I am using Windows.
-To access the relevant information  do the following:
+This is a  project named DanceMusic.
+I teach dance exercise classes and  I would like to have better organization to my music collection.
+I used Window and SQL Express.
+To run my project your must do the following.

 I satsified the requirement by doing the following: